Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

     wrapper's global, not the wrapped object's global.
 The result refers to the global directly, not via a wrapper.

+<code id="allocationsite">allocationSite</code>
+:   If [object allocation site tracking][tracking-allocs] was enabled when this
+    `Debugger.Object`'s referent was allocated, return the
+    [JavaScript execution stack][saved-frame] captured at the time of the allocation.
+Otherwise, return `null`.

 ## Function Properties of the Debugger.Object prototype